 Analysis / Bias

-In review, Fast Company reports news via interviews and original journalism focusing on Tech, Work Life and to a lesser extent politics.
-Headlines and articles typical contain minimal to moderate loaded language such as this: New Belgium Brewery’s employees think like owners.
+In review, Fast Company reports the news via interviews and original journalism focusing on Tech, Work-Life, and to a lesser extent politics.
+Headlines and articles typically contain minimal to moderate loaded language such as this: New Belgium Brewery’s employees think like owners.
 Because they are.
 This story is properly sourced to a Rutgers Institute Study.
 When it comes to reporting on politics, Fast Company often reports negatively on the Trump administration, such as this: The fake video of Trump gunning down journalists isn’t the problem—Trump’s rhetoric is.
-While most stories are more favorable toward left leaning candidates they also report somewhat critically on them as well: 9 funny memes from the fourth Democratic debate to help you laugh and not cry.
+While most stories are more favorable toward left-leaning candidates they also report somewhat critically on them as well: 9 funny memes from the fourth Democratic debate to help you laugh and not cry.
 In general, from a political standpoint, Fast Company leans left with more favorable reporting on liberal issues and candidates.